Beyond Single-Turn: A Survey on Multi-Turn Interactions with Large Language Models: Improvements

 Memory-augmented methods address the challenge of maintaining context over extended conversations by equipping LLMs with mechanisms to store and recall past interactions.
 These techniques help models correct misinterpretations, reduce repeated errors, and adapt to evolving dialogue, ultimately fostering more coherent multi-turn conversations.

 MemPrompt \citep{madaan2022memory} demonstrates an early external memory approach where the system records pairs of misunderstood inputs and corresponding user corrections in a dynamic memory bank.
 When a similar query arises later, the stored corrective feedback is retrieved and appended to the prompt, guiding the model toward a more accurate interpretation.
-In a related effort, Wu et al. (2024) \cite{wu2024longmemeval} proposes a unified framework that decomposes memory design into indexing, retrieval, and reading stages.
-Their work introduces detailed optimizations—including session decomposition, fact-augmented key expansion, and time-aware query expansion—that significantly enhance memory recall and downstream question-answering accuracy, even for models designed with extended contexts.
+In a related effort, \citet{wu2024longmemeval} propose a unified framework that decomposes memory design into indexing, retrieval, and reading stages.
+Their work introduces detailed optimizations---including session decomposition, fact-augmented key expansion, and time-aware query expansion---that significantly enhance memory recall and downstream question-answering accuracy, even for models designed with extended contexts.

-Taking inspiration from human cognition, Pink et al. (2025) \cite{pink2025positionepisodicmemorymissing} argues for the integration of episodic memory into LLMs.
+Taking inspiration from human cognition, \citet{pink2025positionepisodicmemorymissing} argue for the integration of episodic memory into LLMs.
 Their framework emphasizes long-term storage, explicit reasoning, and instance-specific detail capture, outlining four research directions: discretizing continuous interactions into episodes, retrieving relevant past experiences, consolidating episodic traces into generalized knowledge, and establishing benchmarks for evaluation.
-Meanwhile, hierarchical memory structures offer another avenue for improvement.
-Rezazadeh et al. (2024) \cite{rezazadeh2024isolated} introduces MemTree, a dynamic tree-based system that aggregates dialogue content into hierarchical nodes to enable efficient retrieval and improved long-term reasoning.
+Meanwhile, hierarchical memory structures offer another avenue for improvement. \citet{rezazadeh2024isolated} introduce MemTree, a dynamic tree-based system that aggregates dialogue content into hierarchical nodes to enable efficient retrieval and improved long-term reasoning.

+The newest memory-augmented systems make this design space more concrete.
+Reflective Memory Management \citep{tan2025rmm} separates prospective and retrospective memory operations for long-term personalized dialogue, HyperMem \citep{yue2026hypermem} organizes long-term conversation history as a hypergraph rather than a flat store, and HingeMem \citep{zhong2026hingemem} introduces boundary-aware retrieval so that memory access adapts to the current query.
+TSUBASA \citep{zhang2026tsubasa} pushes further toward evolving personalization through self-learning and context distillation, while PALACE \citep{liu2025palace} couples persona-aware memory with multi-session response generation.
+Collectively, these works shift memory augmentation from generic long-context assistance toward more explicit models of session structure, personalization, and retrieval granularity.

 Together, these works illustrate that integrating external, episodic, and hierarchical memory mechanisms can substantially enhance the consistency and contextual understanding of LLMs in multi-turn conversations.